jacazek/pong_model/README.md

 -[ ] separate paddle control and scoring from ball engine
 -[ ] introduce variability in generator to paddle movements
 -[ ] limit ball vector to certain degrees
--[ ] provide extreme negative feedback the further ball goes out of bounds during training
--[ ] try out a couple different model architectures to see which might start to provide usable results
+-[ ] provide extreme negative feedback the further ball goes out of bounds during training -[ ] provide extreme negative feedback for ball moving slowly or not at all -[ ] try out a couple different model architectures to see which might start to provide usable results